Home>Programmes for individuals>Short Programmes>Politics and Policy in Emerging Countries

 • Explore emergence from a political economy perspective.

-• Can we distinguish between different models or patterns of emergence, and what are their respective policy challenges?
+• Can we distinguish between different models or patterns of Emergence, and what are their respective policy challenges?

-• What are the roles of political and social institutions in fostering or hindering emergence?
+• What are the roles of political and social institutions in fostering or hindering Emergence?

-• What are their major challenges and how they address them?
+• What are the specificities of policymaking in emerging countries?
+What are their major challenges and how they address them?

 Teaching Staff